nadinesk/approval-ratings-cli-app/README.md

 ## Usage

 Run: `approval-ratings` afer installing the gem.
-You might need to run `bundle install` before running, and if nokogiri gem installation gives an error, do `gem install nokogiri`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub [here](https://github.com/nadinesk/approval-ratings-cli-app).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.